 It’s Asexual Awareness Week.

 I’m asexual.
 It’s not something that I roll into my daily routine, but it’s absolutely a filter through which I view my life and, more importantly, my art and writing.
 The main character of my current visual novel project is asexual.
 It’s a big part of the story.
 A story that happens to be, at its heart, a romance story in a medium that’s driven by them.
-So, how does a person who doesn’t experience sexual attraction write a story about sex and attraction and a character who doesn’t feel it either?
+So, how do I, a person who doesn’t experience sexual attraction, approach writing a story about sex and attraction and a character who doesn’t feel it either?

 How Attraction Works